In support of the Library’s mission, the Library hosts exhibitions.

 Exhibit Proposal Process

-Exhibit proposals will be assessed for approval by Library staff committees.
+Exhibit proposals will be assessed for approval by the Library Exhibits Team.

-To submit a proposal, please complete the application.
-Committees review proposals and consider future exhibits twice a year in June and December.
+To submit a proposal, please complete the application and submit your proposal to email@example.com.
+The Exhibits Team reviews proposals and considers future exhibits twice a year in June and December.

 Exhibits Policy, Guidelines and Procedures

-- Meet with Library project manager to review guidelines and procedures for coordinating the logistical details of the exhibit.
+- Meet with the Central Operations manager or Branch Senior Librarian to review guidelines and procedures for coordinating the logistical details of the exhibit.

 - Complete and sign Denver Public Library’s Exhibition Agreement and Incoming Loan form, which must be received prior to the exhibition opening.